 Terra Science & Education welcomes formal and informal educators seeking more involvement in their Terra Regional Science & Engineering Fair.
-Terra will host a local workshop select regional fair locations to aid these advocates in preparation for their upcoming fair.
-Workshop participation is free and a catered lunch will be provided.
-Which site serves you?
+Terra hosts local workshops in Rochester and Potsdam to aid these advocates in preparation for their upcoming fair.

 Terra Fairs Fellows will receive an annual $500 stipend from Terra for up to two years.
 The program includes year-round support in prepping for your Regional Terra Fair.
-Fellows receive their first $250 at the beginning of the school year when accepted into the program.
-After the teacher, mentor, or other educator has had at least two research projects attend their local Terra Regional Fair, s/he will receive the additional $250.
+After the teacher, mentor, or other educator has had at least two research projects attend their local Terra Regional Fair, s/he will receive $500.
 Fellows may also request supplies reimbursement for approved materials for up to $500 per Fellow per year.

 Terra Fairs use STEM Wizard, an online organization platform built specifically for science fairs.
 STEM Wizard was utilized in 2018 Terra Fairs.
 The platform offers paperless registration and even accepts photos of documents taken from a cellphone.
 Terra can provide training to teachers, mentors, and educators on how to utilize this tool efficiently to assist in their students’ registration process.

 Sometimes choosing a project idea is the hardest part of completing a science fair project.
 Follow the Terra Fairs blog for upcoming Terra Fair Project Kits, or explore the resources Science Buddies has to offer in choosing an idea and preparing a science fair project.
 Terra Fairs Fellows also receive guidance on setting project milestones and deadlines to stay proactive with your Student Researchers.